suryanshkushwaha/nudge.notch/README.md

 ## Usage

 - Launch the app.
 The notch will display a subtle eye icon and countdown timer.
-- When it’s time to blink, the notch expands and shows a blinking eye animation.
+- When it’s time to blink or look away, the notch expands and shows a reminder.
 - Customize reminder intervals and behavior in the Settings panel.
 - Access settings or quit the app via the menu bar icon or notch context menu.